mozilla/bedrock/docs/firefox-accounts.rst

     @import '../path/to/fxa-form';

 The JavaScript files will automatically handle things such as adding metrics parameters for Firefox desktop browsers.
-The CSS file contains some default styling for the signup form.
+The CSS file contains some default styling for the sign-up form.

 Configuration
 ~~~~~~~~~~~~~

-The signup form macro accepts the following parameters (* indicates a required parameter)
+The sign-up form macro accepts the following parameters (* indicates a required parameter)

 +----------------------------+----------------------------------------------------------------------------------------------------------------------------+----------------------------------------------------------+-------------------------------------------------+
 |    Parameter name          |                                                       Definition                                                           |                          Format                          |                    Example                      |